aprotyas/trac_ik/README.md

 extension to KDL's Newton-based convergence algorithm that detects and mitigates local minima due to joint limits by random jumps.
 The second is an SQP (Sequential Quadratic Programming) nonlinear optimization approach which uses quasi-Newton methods that better handle joint limits.
-Currently, the IK search returns immediately when either of these algorithms converges to an answer.
-Future work plans to allow secondary constraints and sorting functions to be provided to the main TRAC-IK call in order to receive back the "best" IK solution.
+By default, the IK search returns immediately when either of these algorithms converges to an answer.
+Secondary constraints of distance and manipulability are also provided in order to receive back the "best" IK solution.

 ###This repo contains 4 ROS packages:###